Rockz1152/blackndsky/pages/s-mode.md

   - Highlight `Offline System` and go to `File > Unload Hive`
 - Close any windows and restart the system
 - Verify S mode is disabled
-- Re-enable secure boot in BIOS
+- Re-enable secure boot in the BIOS